GoberInfinity/ExamplePython/DataStructures/BinaryTree/Info.md

 - _Topological Sort_
   The pre-order traversal is a topologically sorted one, because a parent node is processed before any of its child nodes is done.

+- _Is binary tree a bonary search tree?_
+  In a binary search tree inorder traversal retrieves the keys in ascending sorted order

+- _Delete/Copy a binary tree_
+  Post order traversal ensures that the parent cannot be deleted/copied before all children are finished.

+- _DFS vs BFS in infinite trees_
+  Given a binary tree of infinite depth, depth-first search will never end because it will never reach an leaf node, breadth-first traversal will traverse a binary tree of infinite depth without problem.

+  On the other hand, given a tree where the root has infinitely children, a depth-first search will visit all nodes (assuming it is not post-order, in which case it never reaches the root).
+By contrast, a breadth-first search will never reach the grandchildren, as it seeks to exhaust the children first.

+  Thus, **simple depth-first or breadth-first searches do not traverse every infinite tree**, and are not efficient on very large trees.However, hybrid methods can traverse any (countably) infinite tree

 ## References